Bankruptcy vs. default: Which route is best for you?

 When you default on a loan, the debt is often sold to a collection agency, which will then try to collect the amount owed.
 This process can cause a lot of frustration as the collection agency will continue to reach out to get the unsettled debt.
 If you are in this scenario, make sure that the debt is in fact yours and that the debt hasn’t surpassed your state’s statute of limitations.

-Unfortunately, scammers also take advantage of debt anxieties, and phony debt collection scams are common.
+Unfortunately, scammers also take advantage of debt anxieties, and debt collection scams are common.
 These scammers likely restrict available information, call late at night and may even threaten jail time.
 The Fair Debt Collection Practices Act (FDCPA) protects you from this sort of communication.
-The Act prohibits any communication between 9 p.m. and 8 a.m. and cannot contact you at work if you’ve requested they not and they cannot harass you or contact those you have not agreed to.
+It prohibits any communication between 9 p.m. and 8 a.m., and debt collectors cannot contact you at work or contact others about your debt.

 Lender sues you

-Following the “serve” it can be a good idea to connect with a lawyer as these types of court proceedings can be challenging.
+Connect with a lawyer — these types of court proceedings can be challenging to handle on your own.
 Responding to the lawsuit does not mean that you are holding yourself culpable.
-Instead, you are agreeing to a conversation and ideally, you and your collector can find a settlement or resolution.
+Instead, you are agreeing to a conversation, and ideally, you and your lender or debt collector can find a settlement or resolution.

 Credit score impact of defaulting

-Secured debt uses your asset as collateral, which can be repossessed if you default.
-Unsecured debt has no collateral but the agency may still take you to court and attempt to place a lien on your home or garnish your wages.
+You may also lose any collateral you used to secure the loan.
+Secured debt uses an asset as collateral, which can be repossessed if you default.
+Unsecured debt has no collateral, but you can still be taken to court.
+The lender or debt collector may attempt to place a lien on your home or garnish your wages to recoup its losses.

 Filing for bankruptcy after you’ve defaulted can protect your assets from being seized by the lender or creditor.
 How it works depends on the type of bankruptcy you file.